hsrtech/learn-wp/README.md

-# Wordpress Theme - Tutorials and Snippets
+# Wordpress Theme - Notes and Snippets